RawRapter/Data-Visualization-Projects/README.md

 ## Tech Stack

-**Software:** Tableau Public , MySQL , SQLite
+**Software:** Tableau Public, Power BI , MySQL , SQLite

-**Datasets:** CSV Files , XSLX files , Database Queries
+**Datasets:** CSV Files , XSLX files , Database Queries(using MySQL or SQLite)

 ## Feedback

-If you have any feedback, please reach out to me at anant.arun92@gmail.com
+If you have any feedback, please mail me at anant.arun92@gmail.com

 ## FAQ